Butternut Farm Accommodations

 • Bath with tub/shower

-• $120 plus tax
+• $210 plus tax

 “Beyond the secret garden is the entrance to the suite in the barn.
 These rooms are reserved for Reid's very special guests.
-A canopy bed commands a view of the secret garden and there is a private kitchen and bath.
+A queen-size bed commands a view of the secret garden and there is a private kitchen and bath.
 It's hard to imagine there is a working barn on the other side of the wall.
 When we leave the hidden bedroom and make our way back through the secret garden, we come upon the entrance to the barn.
 Cobwebs shroud the rafters, and the ground is covered with woodchips, sawdust and mud.
 Yet it is all strangely beautiful.”

 — William John Mann, The Hartford Monthly